mbuckler/personal-website/content/home/about.md

 # Biography

 I would describe myself as an endlessly curious, ambitious, and creative person.
-In all my work I begin by identifying the most important goals and questioning any built-in assumptions.
+In all my work, I begin by identifying the most important goals and questioning any built-in assumptions.
 This first principles approach frequently leads me to unique solutions which span multiple levels of hierarchy.
 I’ve made contributions in many fields including